Build an AI That Sorts Your Inbox for You

 Step 3

-Point it at your real inbox.
-Your clean categories will fall apart on real mail, so expect to redo the rules a couple times; that's normal.
-Fix the misclassifications, and decide the guardrails: what must it NEVER auto-handle (e.g. never auto-reply to a teacher or a stranger)?
+Let it loose on your real inbox.
+Your neat groups will fall apart on real mail, so expect to change how it decides a couple of times; that's normal.
+Then decide the one thing it must NEVER do on its own, like replying by itself to a teacher or a stranger.

 - 4